junlarsen/LeagueVoice/README.md

 If your intended champion has been picked or banned the assistant will not perform any action and you will need to request it to pick/ban another champion.

+Tbe app is based entirely upon recognizing champion names.
+Please acknowledge that the assistants readings might not be accurate.

 > Doesn't start upon pressing start

 If you recently restarted your League Client make sure to restart your League Voice application as well.

+You need to be logged into the League Client to start League Voice.

 > The Google Assistant exits when I try to pick/ban a champion